ItsExtra/m4ftm/basics.md

 The most common way of taking T is a weekly or bi weekly injection, generally of about 0.5mL of juice which we give ourselves, or have someone else do.
 There are other kinds, like longer-acting injections and topical creams.
 But injection is what most opt for.

-When a trans man starts taking T, he&#8217;s usually started on a low dose and tapered up.
+When a trans man starts taking T, he's usually started on a low dose and tapered up.
 Starting in a few weeks he slowly goes through a second puberty for the next couple of years.

 T does to the female body pretty much the same thing as it does to the male body, just later in life.
-If taken after the first puberty is finished, it doesn&#8217;t affect the bones, so trans men don&#8217;t get any taller, bigger feet or other changes to the skeleton.
+If taken after the first puberty is finished, it doesn't affect the bones, so trans men don't get any taller, bigger feet or other changes to the skeleton.
 However the effects of T are pretty substantial.
 You can read all about it at [wikipedia](https://en.wikipedia.org/wiki/Hormone_replacement_therapy_(female-to-male)), but here are the basics:

   * Body hair grows in a typically male pattern according to you genetics
   * Depending on age and genetics, might have male pattern baldness